Railways Pension Scheme

 • your RPS pension – check your Annual Benefit Statement, request an estimate or use the Pension Planner tool to find out how much your pension might be worth when you retire.
 Log in to your myRPS account to find out more.

 • your State Pension – the amount you receive is set by the Government.
 You can request an estimate on the Government website.
-You can also read more on the State Pension page.
+You can also read more on the State Pension page

 • other pensions – you may have a private pension or pensions linked to previous employment.
 You’ll need to speak to each of the providers individually for estimates on those accounts.
 If you’ve lost their contact details, the Pensions Tracing Service may be able to help.
 It’s a free, Government-backed, service available online and over the phone on 0800 731 0193.
 Other companies offer a similar service but many charge a fee.
 Visit the government website to find out more.